 With regard to the System's maintenance program, the infrastructure remains in excellent condition.
 The State Maintenance Engineer for the Department separately evaluates the maintenance condition of Department facilities.
 A rating of 80 is considered satisfactory with a rating of 100 being the highest possible.
-In Fiscal Year 2014, the Department's rating for the System was 89, up from the previous year's rating of 88.
+In Fiscal Year 2017, the Department's rating for the System was 88.